Freight Shipping from Laredo to Phoenix

 How much does it cost to ship freight from Laredo to Phoenix?

-Full truckload (FTL) rates from Laredo, TX to Phoenix, AZ currently range from $2,384-$2,939 for a standard dry van load over the 1,109-mile route.
+Full truckload (FTL) rates from Laredo, TX to Phoenix, AZ currently range $2,384-$2,939 (roughly $2.17-$2.66 per mile over 1,109 miles).
 LTL shipments typically cost $810-$1,343 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Phoenix?